Terms & Conditions

 - Unless otherwise expressly agreed by a director of the Company in writing, the Customer shall be strictly liable for any pitting, staining or other damage (“Damage”) to any Transport Unit supplied by the Company for the provision of the Services identified by the Company after discharge of the product carried, and shall indemnify the Company in full for all and any repair and/or replacement costs incurred by the Company as a result of any such Damage.

-- For the purposes of clause 9.3(a), Damage shall include but shall not be limited to:
+- For the purposes of clause 9.3.1, Damage shall include but shall not be limited to:

-iii. loss or disappearance of the Transport Unit, or its fixtures and fittings, from the premises of the Customer or (if different) the place of loading/discharge, whether explained or unexplained;
+9.4.
+Loss or disappearance of the Transport Unit, or its fixtures and fittings, from the premises of the Customer or (if different) the place of loading/discharge, whether explained or unexplained.

-vii. any requirement for additional cleaning including decontamination, fumigation, deodorisation, gas freeing other unforeseen extra cleaning to the interior of the Transport Unit, including the costs of obtaining a certificate of cleanliness;
+9.5.
+Any requirement for additional cleaning including decontamination, fumigation, deodorisation, gas freeing other unforeseen extra cleaning to the interior of the Transport Unit, including the costs of obtaining a certificate of cleanliness.

-- The Customer shall have a period of seven days from the date of identification by the Company of the Damage to arrange its own survey report, failing which the Company shall, at its sole direction, proceed with such repairs/remedial work as it sees fit for which the Customer shall be liable in accordance with clause 9.3(a).
+9.7.
+The Customer shall have a period of seven days from the date of identification by the Company of the Damage to arrange its own survey report, failing which the Company shall, at its sole direction, proceed with such repairs/remedial work as it sees fit for which the Customer shall be liable in accordance with clause 9.3.1.

 10.1.
 Variation.
 No variation of these Conditions shall be effective unless it is in writing and signed by the Company.